quickhub-project/quickhub-devicelib-arduino/README.md

 {
   pinMode(LED_BUILTIN, OUTPUT);

-  // setup the websocket connection node.setAbstractConnection(&connectionWrapper);
+  // Setup the websocket connection node.setAbstractConnection(&connectionWrapper);

-  // register the initPropertiesCallback (this is mandatory!) node.registerInitPropertiesCallback(initProperties);
+  // Register the initPropertiesCallback (this is mandatory!) node.registerInitPropertiesCallback(initProperties);

-  // give our device a type description node.setNodeType("Property example");
+  // Give our device a type description node.setNodeType("Property example");

   // register the property setter